abetwothree/laravel-iconify-api/README.md

 It works similarly to the [Node Iconify API](https://github.com/iconify/api) and is a spiritual successor to their [PHP implementation](https://github.com/iconify/api.php).

 On demand icons work great whether you use Livewire, Inertia, or just plain Blade views to render your Laravel application and want to render icons dynamically using a single component.

+Additionally, this package provides a convenient way to render Iconify icons inline as SVGs within PHP files or in your Blade views.

 ## Requirements